 More than 100 people reached through 113 online summer programs

-Library’s All Are Welcome Van brings learning and joy to parks across the county
+Library’s All Are Welcome Van brought learning and joy to parks across the county

 Pop-Up Parks Partnership with Minneapolis Parks and Recreation